The Thomas Pages homepage

 and that it is therefore the responsibility of the individual to practice his Christian identity [if it is true] by –

 Even Baptism, although its character associates it with entrance into the Christian Faith, the event is not in itself a precondition to celebration of the sacrament.
-It is the faith represented in Baptism which qualifies participation.
+It is the faith represented in Baptism which qualifies participation, not the event.
 Hence if a person considers themselves or their child not ready for Baptism, they are for that reason also not ready for the Lord's Supper.
 Their can be no distinction in the character of the faith required.

 Baptism theologically belongs to the initiatory moment of faith, but, as an experience of the believer, it is not a precondition to Communion.
 Salvation does not begin with Baptism, it begins with faith.
 It is this same faith that is expressed in the spiritual enjoyment of this most sacred celebration, and no less.